dgodovich/personal_logseq/pages/Mutagenesis by insertion of a drug-resistance element carrying an inverted repetition.md

 			- If you transfer the tetR from an auxotrophic bacteria via P22 generalized transduction, the transductant will be auxotrophic for the same thing as the donor
 				- Doesn't matter what it is and it's every time (523/523)
-			- Reversion to prototrophy is always accompanied by loss of tet resistance -
+			- Reversion to prototrophy is always accompanied by loss of tet resistance
+	- Polarity of tetR insertions in histidine operon
+		- They found 16 his- auxotrophs, use those to locate
+		- Use complementation for individual genes to see if there's any polarity / pleiotropy
+			- If you can't get complemented by one gene, the insertion is causing polarity in the operon -